-ASPHALT CONCRETE PAVEMENT
+SECTION 02510 ASPHALT CONCRETE PAVEMENT

-- A. This Work is the production and placement of plant mix asphalt concrete pavement. - B. Hot plant mix asphalt concrete is a mineral aggregate and asphalt material mixed at a hot plant meeting these specifications and placed in one or more courses on a newly prepared or existing street roadway in accordance with the contract documents.
+- A. This Work is the production and placement of plant mix asphalt concrete pavement. - B. Hot plant mix asphalt concrete is a mineral aggregate and asphalt material mixed at a hot plant meeting these specifications and placed in one or more courses on a newly prepared or existing street roadway in accordance with the contract documents. - C. In the event that there is any discrepancy between this specification section and the Geotechnical Report within the Project Documents, the more stringent requirement shall govern.

-AASHTO T11 (ASTM D1140) Amount of Material Finer than No. 200 (0.075 mm) Sieve in Aggregate ASTM D5361 Standard Practice for Sampling Compacted Bituminous Mixtures for Laboratory Testing AASHTO T27 (ASTM C136) Sieve Analysis of Fine and Coarse Aggregate AASHTO T89 (ASTM D4318) Determining Liquid Limit of Soils AASHTO T90 (ASTM D4318) Determining the Plastic Limit and Plasticity Index of Soils AASHTO T283 (ASTM D4867) Resistance of Compacted Asphalt Mixtures to Moisture-Induced Damage AASHTO T176 (ASTM D2419) Plastic Fines in Graded Aggregates and Soils by Use of The Sand Equivalent Test AASHTO T96 (ASTM C131) Resistance to Degradation of Small-Size Coarse Aggregate by Abrasion and Impact in the Los Angeles Machine and Determination of the Relative Density of Asphalt Mix Specimens by Means of the Superpave Gyratory
+AASHTO T11 (ASTM D1140) Amount of Material Finer than No. 200 (0.075 MM) Sieve in Aggregate ASTM D5361 Standard Practice for Sampling Compacted Bituminous Mixtures for Laboratory Testing AASHTO T27 (ASTM C136) Sieve Analysis of Fine and Coarse Aggregate AASHTO T89 (ASTM D4318) Determining Liquid Limit of Soils AASHTO T90 (ASTM D4318) Determining the Plastic Limit and Plasticity Index of Soils AASHTO T283 (ASTM D4867) Resistance of Compacted Asphalt Mixtures to Moisture-Induced Damage AASHTO T176 (ASTM D2419) Plastic Fines in Graded Aggregates and Soils by Use of The Sand Equivalent Test AASHTO T96 (ASTM C131) Resistance to Degradation of Small-Size Coarse Aggregate by Abrasion and Impact in the Los Angeles Machine AASHTO T312 (ASTM D6925) Standard Test Method for Preparation and Determination of the Relative Density of Asphalt Mix Specimens by Means of the Superpave Gyratory Compactor ASTM D2041 Theoretical Maximum Specific Gravity and Density of Bituminous Mixtures